SundareshSankaran/Azure---Extract-Tables-via-OCR/README.md

 - [Handwritten Form Sample](https://www.nist.gov/image/sd19jpg)

-> **Pro Tip:** Take a photo with your smarphone, make a screenshot of a document or export a PowerPoint slide as image / PDF.
+> **Pro Tip:** Take a photo with your smartphone, make a screenshot of a document or export a PowerPoint slide as image / PDF.

 <a name="requirements"/>

 ## 📋 Requirements

-Tested on SAS Viya version Stable 2024.1
+Tested on SAS Viya version Stable 2024.01

 ### 🐍 Python
 - [Python 3](https://www.python.org/downloads/)